JoyetaSaha/GrafanaDashboardForRetailSector/README.md

 # GrafanaDashboard
-This Grafana Dashboard was created by \joyeta!
+This dashboard was created by Joyeta!
+Grafana was used for visualization, and SQL was used for programming.